kz04px/cuteataxx/README.md

 cd ../../
 make release
 ```

+## License
+Cuteataxx is available under the MIT license.

 ## Credits
  - CLI11 is a command line parser and can be found [here](https://github.com/CLIUtils/CLI11).
 The header only version of this library is included in the libs folder.